WooCommerce checkout validation is crucial for a smooth order process and efficient order management.

 This is how you can validate any custom field.

 Real-time validation allows users to correct information instantly, reducing friction and frustration.
-Instead of waiting until the form is submitted, users can fix errors as they go.
-For instance, If an email address is entered incorrectly, an error message should display right away, not after the user tries to submit the form.
+Users can fix errors as they go instead of waiting until the form is submitted.
+For instance, if an email address is entered incorrectly, an error message should display right away, not after the user tries to submit the form.

 When validation fails, provide clear, specific error messages that explain what went wrong and how to fix it.
 This helps users quickly understand and correct errors, reducing the chances of cart abandonment.
 Instead of a generic "Enter the correct" message, use messages like “The provided phone number is not valid”.